-- While the voice may change quality and deepen, some trans masculine people will want even greater changes.
+- Depth – While the voice may deepen and change in quality, some trans masculine people will want even greater changes.
 These can be brought out with FTM voice training by learning greater control and technique for the changing voice.

 For those that want more results, working with a trans vocal coach on FTM voice training can take you even further.
 Learning the right voice lowering exercises can help make the most out of your changing voice.
 Our instructors will work with you on these elements: